 We reviewed 2,100 abstracts and 353 full-text articles for all KQs (Appendix B Figure 1).
-We included 21 unique trials, reported in 27 articles: 6 reported results in pediatric populations $(n=4252)^{169-174}$ and 16 reported on adult populations (n=16,309) (Table 1).174-189 Of the 6 pediatric studies, five reported results in child populations (ages 0-12) and one reported results in adolescents (ages 11-15).
+We included 21 unique trials, reported in 27 articles: 6 reported results in pediatric populations (n=4252)168-173 and 16 reported on adult populations (n=16,309) (Error!
+Reference source not found.).
+The 6 pediatric studies, five reported results in child populations (ages 0-12) and one reported results in adolescents (ages 11-15).
 Of the 16 adult studies, 3 reported results in young adults (ages 17-25 or university students), and 13 studies results in adults of a broad age range (ages 18 and older).
-One trial (the Project SCAPE family study by Glanz and colleagues) reported results for both adults and children.174
+One trial (the Project SCAPE [Skin Cancer Awareness, Prevention and Education] family study by Glanz and colleagues) reported results for both adults and children.
+The 173

 Nine trials (10 articles) reported the effect of behavioral counseling on skin cancer outcomes (KQ1), 21 trials (27 articles) reported skin cancer prevention behaviors (KQ2), and two trials (two articles) reported harms of behavioral counseling for skin cancer prevention (KQ3).
-We found no studies that met our eligibility criteria for the association between skin self-exam and skin cancer outcomes (KQ4), and no studies on the harms of skin self-exam (KQ5) (Table 2).
+We found no studies that met our eligibility criteria for the association between skin self-exam and skin cancer outcomes (KQ4), and no studies on the harms of skin self-exam (KQ5).